ThomasCarstens/jekyll/_pages/terms.md

 ## About / Impressum / GDPR

 This is my private blog where I write about projects, ideas and topics I work on or that are of general interest to me.
-Thus, everything expressed on this blog is my provate, personal opinion and is not representative of my employer.
+Thus, everything expressed on this blog is my private, personal opinion and is not representative of my employer.

 ## Impressum